 I love baking with my son.
 He loves to cook and is mad about using kitchen tools.
 He has been cutting the vegetables since he was 2.
-And although we had to start him with a butter knife, he has been graduating slowly up to the sharper ones.
+And although we had to start him with a butter knife, he graduated up to the sharper ones.
 But his favorite kitchen tool?!
 The boss kitchen aid mixer of course!
 He’s the cutest baker ever.
 Or maybe I am just biased.

 When I tell him we are making muffins and his face lights up, it makes my day!
 We love fun breakfast muffins like Summer Squash Muffins, Blueberry Muffins with Crumb Topping, and Apple Cinnamon Coffee Cake.
 Like a zucchini bread muffin, this is actually the recipe that our super popular Squash Muffins are based on.

 Since these are customizable, they have their own unique blend of sweet and savory flavors.
 They’re seriously SO fluffy, flavorful, moist, infused with sweet cinnamon flavor and a nice crunch thanks to the pecans (leave out if you aren’t into nuts).

 Ingredients and Notes

 Here is an overview of the ingredients you will need for this recipe including sizing and substitutions.

 Zucchini: You need 2 cups of zucchini, which is about 2 medium zucchini or 3 small ones.
 Cut the ends off, but no need to remove the seeds or dry them.

 Flour: I use all-purpose flour, but wheat will also work as a 1:1 substitution in the muffins.